Skip to Content

 The official state rock of Arkansas has been bauxite since 1967.
 This sedimentary rock contains high aluminum contents, responsible for the world’s main source of aluminum and gallium.

 It is formed through nepheline syenite weathering under tropical conditions.
-Arkansas holds some of the most significant bauxite deposits in the United States, predominantly located in its Saline and Pulaski counties.
+Arkansas holds some of the most significant bauxite deposits in the United States, predominantly in its Saline and Pulaski counties.

 What is Arkansas State GemStone?